manjitha1216/FinalProjectManjitha/README.md

 # FinalProjectManjitha
-Project Overview
+Project Tasks

-Create a Terraform code for:
+Create a Terraform code for Security Group and EC2 Instance
-Security Group
-EC2 Instance
 Use Ansible for configuring EC2 (Install Nginx or Apache)
 Create a GitHub Repository
 Prepare an index.html file